 Nishioka Tsunekazu, Temple Carpenter in charge of the Horyuji and Yakshushiji Temple Restorations

 There are many varieties of Japanese chisels, and most people, including Japanese, are confused by the meanings of their names, and their various applications.
-I am not an historian or archaeologist, but I have been using them for over 40 years both professionally and for the fun of it and like to flatter myself I know a bit about them.
+Your humble and obedient servant is not an historian or archaeologist, but I have been using them for over 40 years both professionally and for the fun of it and like to flatter myself I know a bit about them.
 Perhaps this and future posts will help de-muddle a little of the confusion.

 Terminology and Translation